Skip to main content

 The passenger on SQ38 arrived at Los Angeles International Airport on Feb 9, according to US media, becoming the fourth measles case in Los Angeles County this year.

-CDA told CNA that it was notified of the case on Feb 20.
+CDA said it was notified of the case on Feb 20.

 The infected passenger had flown from Cambodia, transited through Singapore for two-and-a-half hours, before boarding the SIA flight to Los Angeles.